-Creating your own costumes can be one of the most exciting things to do with your sewing skills, continually presenting interesting challenges and producing results that you can have lots of fun with.
+Sewing costumes can be one of the most exciting things to do with your sewing skills, continually presenting interesting challenges and producing results that you can have lots of fun with.
 We talked to Marianne Wells, a keen costume-maker with over ten years’ experience creating fantasy based historical dress for her hobbies.
-She explained that, for her, it all started at university…
+She explained that, for her, it all started at university.

 Marianne’s costumes are mostly made in Medieval or Renaissance styles, but she’s also put together a few Regency period outfits.
-“I started out just using professional published patterns, and once I’d got the hang of following them then I started to adapt them and make variants – swap sleeves around, things like that – and now I’m getting the confdence where I can start to design my own patterns, but it’s a lot harder.”
+“I started by using professional published patterns, and once I’d got the hang of following them, I started to adapt them and make variants – swap sleeves around, things like that.
+Now I’m getting the confidence where I can start to design my own patterns, but it’s a lot harder.”

-Marianne takes part in live role-playing, which, she explained, can be an expensive hobby.
-When she started out she didn’t have the funds to buy costumes made by other people, so sewing became a necessity.
-“It was very hard work at first,” she admits.
-“I found the patterns very confusing; I had to ask for help from my mum and other people at university.
-Everyone was very kind about it but I really didn’t enjoy it, I just wanted to get the end product.”
-But this was a feeling that would change over time, and in the meantime, Marianne acquired a lot of new skills, including shopping skills…
+Marianne takes part in live role-playing, which she explained can be an expensive hobby.
+When she started, she didn’t have the funds to buy ready made costumes, so sewing became a necessity.
+“It was challenging work at first,” she admits.
+“I found the patterns confusing; I had to ask for help from my mum and other people at university.
+Everyone was helpful, but I really didn’t enjoy it, I just wanted to get the end product.”
+But this was a feeling that would change over time, and in the meantime, Marianne acquired a lot of new skills, including shopping skills.

-“When I started out I just went to the high street stores, the obviously well known ones, and as I got into it I started to notice shops around town until I could find places that did good cheap fabric at a reasonable price.
-Because I mostly do fantasy I don’t usually need specialist fabrics but when I’m making things for re-enactment I try to make sure I get the right kind of material.”
+“When I started, I went to the well-known high street stores.
+Eventually, I started to explore other lesser knows shops that sold quality fabric at a reasonable price.
+Because I mostly do fantasy costumes, I don’t usually need specialist fabrics, but when I’m making things for re-enactment, I try to make sure I get the right kind of material.”

-“It can be difficult, because a lot of shops won’t tell you if something is wool or synthetic or if it’s proper cotton or polyester, so then I find that I pay a bit more over the odds to actually know what the material is.
+“It can be difficult, because a lot of shops won’t tell you if something is wool or synthetic or if it’s proper cotton or polyester.
+So I find that I pay a bit more over the odds to actually know what the material is.
 But other than historical accuracy, it doesn’t make much of a difference.
 You get to know which materials you can work with – what will go through your sewing machine and what you’ll have to do by hand.
-I’m quite lazy so I don’t tend to use the ones that I’d have to do by hand!”
+I’m lazy so I don’t tend to use the ones that I’d have to do by hand!”

 Much of the art of costuming, Marianne stresses, entails thinking about how the finished product will work in practice.